IBM/WhitelistMasker/MaskWebServices/README.md

 Projects  were developed in Eclipse 2022-12 available from  https://www.eclipse.org/downloads/ installing the Java EE Profile during installation.

 ### Build ###
-Build the war using "mvn clean install".
+Build the war using "mvn clean install -Dgpg-skip".
 The resulting MaskWebServices-1.2.5.war  will be in the target directory.

 ### Install in Liberty Server ###
 Copy the two .sh files into the Liberty server's directory and make them executable using the command: